rorysmyth/Sketch-Select-Siblings/README.md

 # Sketch-Select-Siblings
-Select sibling layers in Sketch
+Select sibling layers, artboards, groups or symbols in Sketch